US-India strategic alliance can’t be changed on Pak insistence: Qureshi

 The foreign minister also briefed the Hhigh Representative on the regional situation.

+The High Representative said she was looking forward to the visit, the statement said.

-Meanwhile, Foreign Minister Shah Mehmood Qureshi stressed for more betterment in bilateral ties with the UK.
+Meanwhile, Foreign Minister Shah Mehmood Qureshi stressed for more betterment in bilateral ties with the United Kingdom.

 Qureshi met his British Counterpart Jeremy Hunt in New York on the side lines of 73rd session of the UNGA.
 Qureshi stressed enhancing cooperation in political, security and defence trade and investment in education and development spheres.